dkimhw/launch_school/js_109/js_109_problems.md

 **Explanation:**

 * On the first line, we initialize the value `str1` with the string value `"hello there"`.
 * On the second line, we initialize the value `str2` with the value of `str1`.
-With primitive values like `String`, it is important to note that `str2` and `str1` do not contain the same `String`.
-With primitive values, JavaScript is strictly pass by value - it always passes a copy of the string.
+With primitive values like `String`, it is important to note that `str2` and `str1` do not contain the same `String` - they are not linked in any way - they just happen to have the same value.
+With primitive values, JavaScript always passes a copy of the string.
 Thus, line 2 assigns `str2` a new string that happens to be a copy of `str1`.
 * On the third line, we reassign `str2` with a new string value of `"goodbye!"`.
-There is no impact on `str1` because again strings are immutable and copy of the string was passed when initializing `str2` .
+There is no impact on `str1` because strings are immutable and copy of the string was passed when initializing `str2` .
 * On the final line, `console.log()` is invoked and we pass it the value of `str1`.
 It outputs to console `"hello there"`.